mostly-ai/virtualdatalab/README.md

-# virtual-data-lab (VDL)
+# Virtual Data Lab (VDL)

-test drive generative models for sequential data, in terms of accuracy and privacy give a range of real-world and artificial datasets.
+Test drive generative models for sequential data w.r.t. to accuracy and privacy given a range of real-world and artificial datasets.

 ## `virtualdatalab`
 * Python tooling library with following capabilities